Contents

 The policy covers four distinct policy areas.
 The purpose for each area is detailed below:

-2.1 Fixed term contacts
+2.1 Fixed term contracts

 To facilitate an understanding to the circumstances and approach for terminating a fixed term contract be applicable when an employee is leaving employment.